kaelzhang/neuron.js/README.md

 ## Methods

-First of all, neuron is not designed for human developers to use directly.
+First of all, **neuron is not designed for human developers to use directly**.
 Most commonly, it works with [cortex](https://github.com/kaelzhang/cortex) together.

 ### define()
 With [cortex](https://github.com/kaelzhang/cortex), you might never use this method.